Hindu wedding: Madhuparka ceremony

 May the breeze be sweet as honey; may the streams flow full of honey and may the herbs and plants be laden with honey for us!

 May the nights be honey-sweet for us; may the mornings be honey-sweet for us and may the heavens be honey-sweet for us!

 May the plants be honey-sweet for us; may the sun be all honey for us and may the cows yield us honey-sweet milk!

 "Honey-sweet", in this case, means pleasant, advantageous, and conducive to happiness.
 The bridegroom shall pour out the Madhuparka into three cups and then partake a little of it from each of the cups reciting the following Mantra:

 The bridegroom: The honey is the sweetest and the best.
 May I have food as sweet and health-giving as this honey and may I be able to relish it!

 Presentation of a ceremonial cow

 The bride's father symbolically offers to the bridegroom a cow as a present.
 The cow is regarded as a symbol of the deity Kamadhenu.
 In olden times sons-in-law received real cows as gifts, since that was the most precious asset with which a newly wedded couple could start life.
 This part of the tradition has been preserved by a symbolical presentation.
-At the conclusion of the first part of the wedding ceremony, it is customary to present gifts to the bride.
+At the conclusion of the first part of the ceremony, it is customary to present gifts to the bride.
 The bridegroom presents the bride with gifts of clothing and jewellery thereby acknowledging his lifelong duty to provide her with the necessities of life.

 The father of the bride, offering to the bridegroom the present of a cow, a finger-ring or some other suitable article says: